USP-Python/USP-Python.github.io/docs/02-basics.md

 Similar to how you would read a script, Python reads in a top-down order.
 You, the scriptwriter, are able to control how Python reads and execute the script.

-This is achieved using _control flow statements_.
+This is achieved using _control flow_ statements.
 There are 3 common control flow statements in Python,

 1. `if`
 2. `for`
 3. `while`

 ### The `if` Statement
-Simply put, `if` a certain condition is `true`, Python runs the block of statement in the `if`-block, `else` it runs the statements in the `else`-block.
+Simply put, `if` a certain condition is `true`, Python runs the block of statement in the `if`-block, _else_ it runs the statements in the `else`-block.
 The `else` clause is optional.

 ```python
 grade = input('Enter your grade: ')